-Particularly interesting is the model of Elzein and Balesdent (1995), which follows the form of equation [eq:linearSecondOrder] an includes advection, diffusion, and decomposition of three distinct pools.
+Particularly interesting is the model of Elzein and Balesdent (1995), which follows the form of equation [eq:linearSecondOrder] including advection, diffusion, and decomposition of three distinct pools.
 This model is rather useful because it includes a minimum of complexity to represent most relevant processes of a carbon transport model.
 It is also a useful model for parameterization against data on C and 14C concentrations in vertical profiles.

 Returning to our steady-state analysis of the constant coefficient model, we can solve the system for the first derivative and analyze individual components of this equation